-Students develop differently while learning in ICT and teachers differentiate for each student's learning needs.
-In Grade 1 students learn how to use different types of ICT for learning and communicate their ideas and apply their skills throughout the curriculum.
+Students develop differently in ICT learning and teachers differentiate for each student's learning needs.
+In Grade Two, students learn how to use different types of ICT for learning and communicate their ideas and apply their skills throughout the curriculum.
+They begin to understand what it means to be a responsible digital citizen.